frengor/CommandCraftCore/README.md

 # CommandCraftCore
-Allow you to create cmcs scripts to run sequences of commands on spigot servers
+Allow you to create cmc scripts to run sequences of commands on spigot servers